Install and run Argo Workflows on CENTRAL Magnum Kubernetes

 ]}]'

-Argo service by default gets exposed as a Kubernetes service of ClusterIp type, which can be verified by typing the following command:
+Argo Workflows service by default gets exposed as a Kubernetes service of ClusterIp type, which can be verified by typing the following command:

 kubectl get services -n argo